Individuals – Additional Info

 HEALTH & MEDICAL

 All participants should obtain their own medical advice prior to arrival and are required to have medical insurance in case of an emergency.
 This programme is situated in a malaria-free area, but please consult a physician.
-Doctors are available in neighbouring towns and a private hospital is located in Port Elizabeth.
+Doctors are available in neighbouring towns and a private hospital is located in Gqeberha (Port Elizabeth).

 There is electricity supply at the Volunteer House, which is 220v.
 There are no telephone facilities but there is mobile reception and limited WiFi for basic communication.
 For international volunteers who choose to buy a local SIM card, these can be purchased at airports on arrival.